The Sarasota Orchid Society Scholarship requirements:

 Submit 2 letters of recommendation; one from a staff member of the applicant’s current school and one from a person unrelated to the applicant.

-Submit a resume of extra-curricular activities, honors, leadership, job experience, and non-school activities and community service.
+Submit a resume of extra-curricular activities, honors, leadership, job experience, non-school activities, and community service.

 Submit a statement explaining your interest in earning a degree in a natural science field.

-Submit a transcript with an 3.0 unweighted Grade Point Average or more, including SAT and/or ACT scores.
+Submit a transcript with a 3.0 unweighted Grade Point Average or more, including SAT and/or ACT scores.

-Return the application by April 1, 2022 to: Barbara Delgato, Chairperson of the Scholarship Committee Email: firstname.lastname@example.org
+Return the application by Friday, March 31, 2023, to Jenna Ellis, Chairperson of the Scholarship Committee, Email: firstname.lastname@example.org

 Maya Lander will attend the University of Florida seeking a major in landscape architecture.
 She hopes to design state and national parks and study sustainability as a minor.
 Her dream is to help preserve our environment as her life’s work.
 She has been active in the GirlScouts of America for 12 years and achieved the rank of Bronze, Silver and Gold Awards, equivalent to Eagle Scout in the Boy Scouts.
 Her project was a Relax Room next to the Nurses Office in her school for students who experiencing anxiety and stress during Covid.
 The idea has been submitted to the Manatee School Board to be used in other schools.
 She has a weighted grade-point average of 4.38.